shawn-sandy/codestudio/README.md

 **Issues**

-I you find any errors, bugs, typos, recommend an extension or anything else, please open and issue here https://github.com/shawn-sandy/codestudio/issues
+I you find any errors, bugs, typos, would like to recommend an extension, etc. Please open and issue here https://github.com/shawn-sandy/codestudio/issues

 ### License